AlfredoZermini/Speech_separation/README.md

 # Speech_separation code

-1)List of .py files in alphabetical order:

--feature.py -> evaluate low level features

--generate_list.py -> generate training and testing files lists

--generate_spectrograms_mask.py -> generate the spectrograms masks

--main_mask.py -> run neural network training

--prepare_data.py -> create speech mixtures

--prepare_input_mask.py -> create input features and stores them

--stats -> running stats

--train_CNN_mask.py -> train CNN

--train_DNN_mask.py -> train DNN

--train_RNN_mask.py -> train RNN

--utilities.py -> more utilities

-2)Code hierarchy (only the main parts of the code are listed):
+1)Code hierarchy (only the main parts of the code are listed):

     prepare_input_mask.py